ertbasar/HackerRank-Solutions/C/ReadME.md

-My solutions for C questions in HackerRank
+My solutions for HackerRank Questions